 (A further announcement made was in relation to Enhanced Capital Allowances (ECA+) available for expenditure incurred in Freeport tax sites until 30 September 2026.
 Read our Freeports blog)

 We see a few important considerations to note:

 - The super-deduction and special rate allowances are only available to companies subject to Corporation Tax.
 It is not relevant to unincorporated businesses.
-(See our website for Corporate Tax advisory services)
+See our page for Corporate Tax advisory services

 - Please excuse the repetition (for emphasis) but these new allowances are only available for expenditure under contracts entered into between 1 April 2021 (already more than a month behind us) and 31 March 2023 (AIA is scheduled until 31 December 2021).